MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-walkthroughs/location-walkthrough.md

 ms.date: 03/18/2017
 ---

-# Walkthrough - Using Background Location
+# Walkthrough - Background Location in Xamarin.iOS

 In this example, we are going to build an iOS Location application that prints information about our current location: latitude, longitude, and other parameters to the screen.
 This application will demonstrate how to properly perform location updates while the application is either Active or Backgrounded.